anikhalder/Integrated_3PCF_theory/README.md

+# The integrated 3-point correlation function of projected fields

-This repository hosts code for computing theoretical predictions for the 2-point correlation function (2PCF) and the integrated 3-point correlation function (i3PCF) of projected fields.
+This repository hosts code for computing theoretical predictions for the integrated 3-point correlation function (i3PCF) of projected fields.
+It also computes predictions for the 2-point correlation function (2PCF).

-# Running the code
+## Running the code

 After you have setup the external libraries (see EXTERNAL FILES section below!), do the following in order to run the i3PCF code: